 Get Your Own Private Movie Theater at an MTV Parlor

 If singing love ballads with friends is not your thing, then why not try the same thing except with a movie of your choice?
 I actually find this to be a decent (and cheap) escape from the heat if you’re out on a summer afternoon.

 However, be warned that several Taiwanese people have told me that MTV rooms are the classic place for Taiwanese teens to lose their virginity.
-Perhaps wipe down the sofa before sitting…
+Just something to be aware of…

 See the New Ximen Gate

 You’ll find it at Ximen MRT exit 4, impossible to miss at night when it’s lit up.
-I’ll leave it up to you to decide whether it looks good or not…

 Going south from Ximen MRT exit 1, Hanzhong Street is Taipei’s unofficial costume street, with about 10 shops renting out and selling every costume and accessory you could imagine.

 Some are so packed with supplies that you have to push your way through hanging costumes to access the labyrinth-like rows leading through.
 Most require an ID or deposit for rental.

 Just outside Ximen MRT exit 2, you’ll find a mini-mall of Taiwanese army surplus supply shops.
 It’s called Feifei Police Department Store (飛飛軍警百貨店) on GoogleMaps.
 There you can purchase all kinds of supplies from the Republic of China armed forced.